Diane Adélaïde de Mailly-Nesle: Mistress to Louis XV

 In 1732, Diane Adélaïde's oldest sister, Louise Julie, caught the attention of King Louis XV and became his mistress, and was recognized as his maîtresse en titre in 1738.
 Louise Julie did not use her new position at court to enrich herself or to interfere in politics.
-In 1739, her younger sister Pauline-Félicité asked Julie Louise for an invitation to court, and when she arrived, she seduced the king and became his mistress.
+In 1739, her younger sister Pauline-Félicité asked Louise Julie for an invitation to court, and when she arrived, she seduced the king and became his mistress.
 She died in 1741.

-In 1742, her youngest sister Marie Anne became the official mistress of the king by the help of the duke de Richelieu, and Louise Julie was forced to leave court and her post of Dame du Palais to Queen Marie Leszczyńska.
+In 1742, her youngest sister Marie Anne became the official mistress of the king by the help of the duke de Richelieu, and Louise Julie was forced to leave court and her post of Dame du Palais to the popular Queen Marie Leszczyńska.
 Throughout the war over the king's affections between Louise Julie and Marie Anne, Diane Adélaïde sided with Marie Anne.

 Marie Anne demanded an official position at court and the title of duchess, together with a settled income sufficient to enable her to maintain that dignity and safeguard herself against any reversal of fortune.
 All these demands were promptly granted by the infatuated monarch.
 Marie Anne de La Tournelle was appointed Dame du Palais to the queen; letters patent were issued creating her duchesse de Châteauroux, and an income of 80,000 livres was given to her.

 Marie Anne arranged her favorite sister Diane Adélaïde's wedding to the Duke of Lauragais, and secured her a dowry and the office of designated lady-in-waiting to the future bride of the crown prince.

 As royal mistress, Marie Anne was the hostess in the King's private apartments, where she was known to provide amusement and gaiety and introduced the custom of using nicknames: she herself was known as "the princess", her sister Flavacourt as "the hen", and her sister Diane Adélaïde de Lauraguais as the "Street of Evil Words".
 Diane Adélaïde was said to be entertaining, and once amused the king by producing nicknames for his guests, calling d’Argenson "the sucking calf", Monsieur de Florentin "the sucking pig", Monsieur de Maurepas "the spinning-cat", and Cardinal de Tencin "the ostrich".